Doist/resources/README.rst

 Please bear in mind that the library *is not thread safe*, as we are happy with single threaded tests at this time.

 And after all...
-Six extra features to improve your test suites for free!
+Seven extra features to improve your test suites for free!
 What are you waiting for?
 It's already improved the quailty of our lives in `Doist Inc <http://doist.io>`_, and we do hope it will do the same for your projects.